How does power yoga build strength differently than weights?

 Recovery demand Lower; supports active recovery Higher; requires structured rest periods

 The honest answer depends entirely on your training goal.
-Power yoga and weight training are not interchangeable tools — they produce different physiological adaptations, and the right choice or combination depends on what you are trying to achieve.
+Power yoga and weight training are not interchangeable — they produce different physiological adaptations, and the right choice depends on what you are trying to achieve.
 The sections below break this down by goal so you can make a clear, informed decision about how to structure your training.

 If your goal is maximum muscle mass or raw strength gains